 In 2011 he was invited to contribute to the inquiry by Lord Justice Leveson into the culture, practices and ethics of the press following the phone-hacking scandal.

-He writes regularly on law and the media for The Guardian, The Independent and The Mirror.
+He writes regularly on law and the media for The Guardian, The Independent and The Mirror and blogs on journalism and the law for New Statesman.
 He is a frequent contributor to BBC Breakfast as well as other TV and radio news programmes.

 He is currently working on a major project delivering lawðics training to all members of editorial staff at the Trinity Mirror newspaper group.